sveinomork/feminterface/feminterface/README.md

 `poetry build`

-## setup Gihub
+## setup Github
 Create repostory on GITHUB named feminterface

-Create a new repostory on the command line
+Create a new repostory on the command line, don't use "name_name"

 `git init`
 `git add .`